mustafamunawar/docs/typescript-help/ts-notes.md

 The tsconfig.json is consists of `"option name" : option value ` pairs, where value can be primitive or array.
 By default TS uses default values for various configuration options.
 We can add more settings in 'tsconfig.json'.
 Following are some examples:

-`"exclude": [files or paths]` where value of setting is an array of files or paths to be excluded (i.e. these .ts files will not be compiled). we don't need to use exclude but if we do we should add at least "nod_modules" in the array like. if exclude is not added then node_modules are excluded by default.
+`"exclude": [files or paths]` where value of setting is an array of files or paths to be excluded (i.e. these .ts files will not be compiled). we don't need to use exclude but if we do, then we should add at least "node_modules" in the array like `"exclude": ["node_modules"]`. if exclude is not added then node_modules are excluded by default.
-`"exclude": ["node_modules"]`
 `"include": [files or paths]` where array lists the files or paths to be included.
+If 'include' property is not specified the TS will compile all the .ts files in a project.

 The tsc command compiles the [includes] minus [excludes] .ts files set, note that [excludes] filters the includes files/folder